-SECTION 20.
-It is the intention of the Legislature that none of the funds provided herein shall be used to pay certain utilities for state-furnished housing for any employees.
-Such utilities shall include electricity, natural gas, butane, propane, cable and phone services.
-Where actual cost cannot be determined, the agency shall be required to provide meters to be in compliance with legislative intent.
-Such state-furnished housing shall include single-family and multifamily residences but shall not include any dormitory residences.
-Allowances for such utilities shall be prohibited.

-SECTION 21.
-It is the intention of the Legislature that whenever two (2) or more bids are received by this agency for the purchase of commodities or equipment, and whenever all things stated in such received bids are equal with respect to price, quality and service, the Mississippi Industries for the Blind shall be given preference.
-A similar preference shall be given to the Mississippi Industries for the Blind whenever purchases are made without competitive bids.

-SECTION 22.
-It is the intention of the Legislature that the support of community and junior colleges shall maintain complete accounting and personnel records related to the expenditure of all funds appropriated under this act and that such records shall be in the same format and level of detail as maintained for Fiscal Year 2019.
-It is further the intention of the Legislature that the agency's budget request for Fiscal Year 2021 shall be submitted to the Joint Legislative Budget Committee in a format and level of detail comparable to the format and level of detail provided during the Fiscal Year 2020 budget request process.
+- 242 cable and phone services.
+Where actual cost cannot be determined, - 243 the agency shall be required to provide meters to be in compliance - 244 with legislative intent.
+Such state-furnished housing shall - 245 include single-family and multifamily residences but shall not - 246 include any dormitory residences.
+Allowances for such utilities - 247 shall be prohibited. - 248 SECTION 18.
+It is the intention of the Legislature that - 249 whenever two (2) or more bids are received by this agency for the - 250 purchase of commodities or equipment, and whenever all things - 251 stated in such received bids are equal with respect to price, - 252 quality and service, the Mississippi Industries for the Blind - 253 shall be given preference.
+A similar preference shall be given to - 254 the Mississippi Industries for the Blind whenever purchases are - 255 made without competitive bids. - 256 SECTION 19.
+It is the intention of the Legislature that the - 257 support of community and junior colleges shall maintain complete - 258 accounting and personnel records related to the expenditure of all - 259 funds appropriated under this act and that such records shall be - 260 in the same format and level of detail as maintained for Fiscal - 261 Year 2020.
+It is further the intention of the Legislature that - 262 the agency's budget request for Fiscal Year 2022 shall be - 263 submitted to the Joint Legislative Budget Committee in a format - 264 and level of detail comparable to the format and level of detail - 265 provided during the Fiscal Year 2021 budget request process.

-SECTION 23.
-It is the intention of the Legislature that the funds herein appropriated shall be expended in compliance with Section 27-104-25, Mississippi Code of 1972, that no state agency shall incur obligations or indebtedness in excess of their appropriation and that the responsible officers, either personally or upon their official bonds, shall be held responsible for actions contrary to this provision.

-SECTION 24.
-The money herein appropriated shall be paid by the State Treasurer out of any money in the State Treasury to the credit of the proper fund or funds as set forth in this act, upon warrants issued by the State Fiscal Officer; and the State Fiscal Officer shall issue his warrants upon requisitions signed by the proper person, officer or officers, in the manner provided by law.

-SECTION 25.
-This act shall take effect and be in force from and after July 1, 2019.
+266 SECTION 20.
+It is the intention of the Legislature that the 267 funds herein appropriated shall be expended in compliance with 268 Section 27-104-25, Mississippi Code of 1972, that no state agency 269 shall incur obligations or indebtedness in excess of their 270 appropriation and that the responsible officers, either personally 271 or upon their official bonds, shall be held responsible for 272 actions contrary to this provision.
+273 SECTION 21.
+The money herein appropriated shall be paid by 274 the State Treasurer out of any money in the State Treasury to the 275 credit of the proper fund or funds as set forth in this act, upon 276 warrants issued by the State Fiscal Officer; and the State Fiscal 277 Officer shall issue his warrants upon requisitions signed by the 278 proper person, officer or officers, in the manner provided by law.
+279 SECTION 22.
+This act shall take effect and be in force from 280 and after July 1, 2020.